 Pharmaceutical sales representatives attend conferences, provide samples and take orders for pharmaceutical products.
-Certificates in the field are available and are usually offered through a university's continuing education department.
+Certificates in the field are available and offered through a university's continuing education department.

 Pharmaceutical Sales Representative Certificate Program

 Certificate programs for pharmaceutical sales can require up to one year of study.
 The NAPRx-approved curriculum consists of 14 topics covering drug research and development processes, anatomy, clinical pharmacology and therapeutic cases.
 Schools are individually permitted to divide and teach these 14 topics, but the majority of programs are uniform in their curriculum.

 Aspiring pharmaceutical sales representatives should look for accredited programs that offer training in sales.
 Students should also consider whether an online training program will suit their learning style.